josh-collinsworth/joco-sveltekit/src/lib/content/posts/fwiw.md

 ### Talk about yourself as a human, not a technology checklist

 Yes, you have to list every technology you've ever touched, because there's a chance you'll be filtered by whether or not the term "React" is on your resume.
-That sucks and I hate it, too, but it's the unfortunate reality of this whole stupid process.
+Nobody likes it, but it's the unfortunate reality of this whole ridiculous process.

 However, _don't stop there_.
 If your qualifications are all you have to stand on—“I have proficiency in _x_, _y_, and _z_”—then you haven't given a prospective employer any reason at all to hire you over anyone else with those same skills.
-(Or even over _no one_ else; ChatGPT probably knows at least as much about React as you do.
+(Besides, most hard skills, on their own, aren't particularly valuable to employers.
 Hell, there are probably trained monkeys who can write JSX these days.)

 You're never going to win the checklist game.
-Somebody else will always have a longer, more impressive list than you.
+Somebody else will always have a longer, more impressive list.
 So don't compete purely on that level.

-Your employer has their pick of candidates who check the technical boxes.
-The question is: what _else_ do you bring to the table?
+Go beyond checking the technical boxes.
+What _else_ do you bring to the table?

 <CalloutPlusQuote>